criscola/kubernetes-dbaas/docs/enduser_guide.md

 ## Prerequisites

 You have the Operator ready and deployed.
-See [the system administrator guide.](sysadmin_guide.md)
+See the [system administrator guide.](sysadmin_guide.md) if needed.

 ## Steps